Dogs and puppies love the sites, smells, and tastes of the outside world.

-This list of dangerous summer plants that are dangerous to dogs and puppies is by no means exhaustive.
-There are a number of other toxic plants, including those that we covered in our article on the danger of 20 common houseplants, but this covers the top offenders in gardens, landscaping and parks in most areas during the summer.
+This list of dangerous summer plants that are toxic to dogs and puppies is by no means exhaustive.
+There are a number of other toxic plants, including those that we covered in our article on the danger of 20 common houseplants, but this covers the top offenders in gardens, landscaping, and parks in most areas during the summer.

 This is a common garden plant that is also popular around the holidays.
-The bulbs hold the most toxins and can cause all kinds of trouble with your dog.
-Ingestion can cause vomiting, depression, diarrhea, abdominal pain, hypersalivation, tremors and anorexia.
+The bulbs hold the most toxins and can cause all kinds of trouble for your dog.
+Ingestion can cause vomiting, depression, diarrhea, abdominal pain, hypersalivation, tremors, and anorexia.

 This floral filler is also popular in home landscaping, but it can be rough on your dog’s digestion.
 Ingesting it is not generally considered lethal, but it will cause vomiting and diarrhea.

-Begonia are popular in home and public space landscaping because they are easy to plant and upkeep.
+Begonia are popular in home and public space landscaping because they are easy to plant and maintain.
 Unfortunately, they are toxic to dogs.
-Ingestion will lead to oral irritation, irritation and burning in the mouth, tongue and lips, excessive drooling, difficulty swallowing and even vomiting.
+Ingestion will lead to oral irritation, irritation and burning in the mouth, tongue and lips, excessive drooling, difficulty swallowing, and even vomiting.

 The carnation isn’t the most poisonous of the bunch, but it’s such a popular plant that it’s pretty much everywhere.
 It’s effects are generally mild gastrointestinal pain or discomfort and mild dermatitis.

 Castor bean is extremely common in landscaping around buildings and even in some homes, so keep an eye out when you’re walking your dog.
-This pretty plant creates a host of messy issues with your pup, including abdominal pain, dehydration, drooling, vomiting, diarrhea, excessive thirst and loss of appetite.
+This pretty plant creates a host of messy issues for your pup, including abdominal pain, dehydration, drooling, vomiting, diarrhea, excessive thirst, and loss of appetite.

-In very severe cases, ingesting castor bean can result in muscle twitching, tremors, seizures, coma and, ultimately, death.
+In very severe cases, ingesting castor bean can result in muscle twitching, tremors, seizures, coma, and even death.

 It’s fun to say and spell, but chrysanthemum is not pleasing to a dog’s digestive track.
-It’s not lethal, but ingesting it can cause issues with vomiting, diarrhea, hypersalivation, dermatitis, loss of coordination and potentially depression.
+It’s not lethal, but ingesting it can cause issues like vomiting, diarrhea, hypersalivation, dermatitis, loss of coordination, and potentially depression.

 Cyclamen is a flower that can thrive in a garden or in pots.
 But they are toxic to dogs, particularly the root.
 If your dog is a digger, keep an eye out.
 Eating this flower can create gastrointestinal irritation that might lead to intense vomiting.
 It’s not common, but fatalities have been reported from eating cyclamen roots.

-This is flower that is better known from floral arrangements, but it’s also good in the garden.
-The bulbs are toxic to dogs and can lead to vomiting, diarrhea, drooling and lethargy.
+This is a flower that is most often seen in floral arrangements, but it’s also good in the garden.
+The bulbs are toxic to dogs and can lead to vomiting, diarrhea, drooling, and lethargy.

-Early in the year and in the late summer you see a lot of grass seeds around.
+Early in the year and in the late summer, you’ll see a lot of grass seeds around.
 They are not poisonous, but they are great at getting stuck the the throats and ears of animals, causing discomfort or gagging.

-Hostas are famous for their ground cover ability, making them popular in landscaping of all sorts.
+Hostas are famous for their coverability, making them popular in landscaping of all sorts.
 For the most part, animals seem to ignore them.
-But if your dog takes a fancy to them, ingestion can lead to vomiting, diarrhea and even depression.
+But if your dog takes a fancy to them, ingestion can lead to vomiting, diarrhea, and even depression.

 Milkweed has gained popularity for its ability to keep the monarch butterfly population going, but, unfortunately, it’s very toxic for dogs.

-The list of common symptoms is long: vomiting, diarrhea, depression, weakness and anorexia.
-The list of possible severe issues is troubling: seizures, difficulty breathing, rapid, weak pulse, dilated pupils, kidney or liver failure, coma, respiratory paralysis and, possibly, death.
+The list of common symptoms is long: vomiting, diarrhea, depression, weakness, and anorexia.
+The list of possible severe issues is troubling: seizures, difficulty breathing, rapid, weak pulse, dilated pupils, kidney or liver failure, coma, respiratory paralysis, and even death.
 If your dog ingests milkweed, call your vet.